 Find out more information on Rails with Trails here.

 COMPASS has installed 14 permanent bicycle/pedestrian counters to collect data on bicycle and pedestrian use around the valley.
 The counters provide information such as the numbers of bicyclists and pedestrians using certain routes, and the days of week and times of day they are using them.
 The permanent counters will help track trends over time, to see if and how the numbers of users change by time of day, day of week, and month of year.
 View a larger version of the bicycle/pedestrian counter location map.

 The permanent counters are the first of their kind in Idaho.
 The locations for the counters were chosen with input from the Active Transportation Workgroup, along with other considerations including vendor-supplied data and bicycle and pedestrian crash statistics.

-In addition to the permanent counters, which will focus on dedicated biking and walking paths and bike lanes, COMPASS has also purchased portable bicycle/pedestrian counters which can be used on trails, roads, and at intersections.
+In addition to the permanent counters, which focus on dedicated biking and walking paths and bike lanes, COMPASS has also purchased portable bicycle/pedestrian counters which can be used on trails, roads, and at intersections.
 These portable counters can capture a lot of information about a small area, then be moved to do the same in a different area.
 When several portable counters are used together, they can measure all the bicycle and pedestrian movements at an entire intersection at one time.

 The portable counters are available for temporary use by COMPASS members and other public agencies in the valley.
 COMPASS will install the counters and collect data upon request using the various types of counting equipment available.
 Learn more about on- and off-street counting equipment and request specific locations for installation.